ArikunthaTamil/st-challenge/README.md

 Framework Details:
 a.
 Main Runner class implemented at st-challenge/src/test/java/st/runner
 b.
+Copy straitstimes.apk into directory st-challenge/Apps/Android
+c.
+Execution config details can be found at st-challenge/config.properties
+d.
 Scenarios can be found at st-challenge/Features
-c.
+e.
 Reports can & Screenshots be found after test run at st-challenge/reports & st-challenge/Screenshots

 Android Environment Setup:
 a.
 Download and install from https://developer.android.com/studio/index.html